pandey-rjn/archrepo/README.md

 Server = https://heera-os.github.io/archrepo/$arch/
 ```

-These packages are built by Github Actions, and from the latest -git sources, hence may provide additional features as the cutefish os are updated (The repo was created for this only, as some features were very new in dock).
+These packages are built by Github Actions, and from the latest -git sources, hence may provide additional features as the heera os repositories are updated.

-* All of these belong to the `heeraDE` group
+* All of these packages belong to the `heeraDE` group

 Checkout the Heera OS repositories at https://github.com/heera-os